 Here is a list of recommended databases for electrical and computer engineering.
 Coverage varies by product but most help you find research papers --- including journal articles and conference papers --- on topics of interest.
 See more products at the big list of Databases, where you may search by subject, type, and provider.

-These databases are valuable sources and satisfying for their full-text content but be aware that each indexes publications from one society or from a small group of societies.
+These databases are valuable sources and are satisfying for their full-text content but be aware that each indexes publications from one society.
 You will also want to search using an indexing tool with more comprehensive coverage:

 If you don't see a PDF or HTML link, connecting you to the full article, click the button to see if the article is available in another database or in print in one of the UT Libraries.